The Tabard, Chiswick: Pub interior

-On the ground floor of The Tabard are the original arts and craft tiling by William De Morgan and the tiled early Art Nouveau fireplace surrounds by Walter Crane.
+On the ground floor of The Tabard are the original Arts and Crafts tiling by William De Morgan and the tiled early Art Nouveau fireplace surrounds by Walter Crane.
 There are moulded door and window surrounds, dado rails, and a window seat.
 The chimneypieces are bolection-moulded and nursery rhyme tiling.
 The bar counter is of panelled wood with a metal footrest.
 The pub has been extended to take in the ground floor of the manager's house to the east.
 This consists of two rooms, the lower part of their walls up to the dado rail panelled with tongue-and-groove timber.

 The first floor (now the theatre) is accessed by a staircase in the courtyard, again panelled up to the dado rail.

 The poet and campaigner for Victorian era buildings John Betjeman wrote that The Tabard was a place where "men could play the clavichord to ladies in tussore dresses and where supporters of William Morris could learn of early Socialism".

 Usage

 The pub is now managed by Greene King; before that it was managed by Punch Taverns and Spirit Pub Company under its Taylor Walker Pubs brand.

-On the first floor is the Chiswick Playhouse (formerly the Tabard Theatre), an intimate fringe theatre which as well as putting on productions of plays has hosted comedians such as Al Murray, Harry Hill and Russell Brand.
+On the first floor is the Tabard Theatre, an intimate fringe theatre which as well as putting on productions of plays has hosted comedians such as Al Murray, Harry Hill and Russell Brand.

 The Bedford Park Stores building is now used as offices.